HatulaPro/shmedit/README.md

     - `FN + Right`, `FN + LEFT`: Jump to the end/start of the line.
     - `Ctrl + ]`: Tabify line.
     - `Ctrl + [`: Untabify line.
+    - `Ctrl + F`: The command 'f: ' will be set, to allow users to get to `find` mode more easily.

   - ### Commands:
     After starting command mode (`Ctrl + C`), you can start writing commands.
 The editor will parse and run them.